The NEWID() function, when used with an order by clause, will return a set of random rows from a table.

 The output, as you can see, is in ascending order, which is a default behavior.

-Now, let’s add the NEWID() function along with the order by clause.
-This would return the rows randomly.
+Now, let’s add the NEWID() function with the order by clause.
+This would return the rows in random order.
 Keep your eyes on the BookID column in the output.

 SELECT *FROM dbo.books ORDER BY NEWID()